 June 18–22 & 25–29, 2018 at the UC Davis Activities and Recreation Center (ARC)

 This course covers the biology and current technologies used for handling fruits, nuts, vegetables and ornamentals in California and is designed for research and extension workers, quality control personnel, and business, government or academic professionals.

 September 18–20, 2018 at the Buehler Alumni Center

 Through topic-related sessions and demonstrations, this workshop provides an intensive overview of fresh-cut production, processing, packaging, distribution and quality assurance.

 November 6–7, 2018 at the UC Davis Conference Center

-This two-day interactive workshop focuses on microbial produce safety systems from preharvest to postharvest.
-Course content is primarily designed for entry and junior level produce safety professionals across the supply-chain and affiliated industries.
+This workshop focuses on microbial produce safety systems from preharvest to postharvest and is designed for produce safety professionals across the supply-chain and affiliated industries.